-SpeedDelta robots are faster than most other types of robots.
+SpeedDelta robots are faster than most other types of robot manipulators.
 In fact, they are 30% faster than SCARA robots.
 The reason for their incredible operating speeds is because of their design.
 Other types of industrial robots have a serial-link construction while delta robots have a parallel-link construction.
 This means their axes are connected mechanically in parallel as opposed to axes joined in a series.
 The parallel-link design allows for incredibly fast speed, acceleration, and higher cycle duties.

 In addition to having their axes connected in parallel, their speed also comes from the weight distribution of their motors.
-The motors used to control their arms are located in the main robot body as opposed to the robot arm.
+The motors used to control their arms are located in the main robot body as opposed to the industrial robotic arm.
 This makes all their weight stationary, allowing for extremely light arms.
 This helps to increase their speed and agility for an obstruction free work envelope.

 Selecting the right robotic gripper also plays a key role in the overall operation speed of delta robots.
 Due to their low payload capacities, delta robots are typically integrated with vacuum end-effectors.
 These help users to get the most speed from their delta robot.